-This vegan mushroom soup is quick, easy, whole30 compliant, gluten-free and way healthier than the canned stuff.
-Lightly creamy, full of mushroom flavour, with lashings of chives and an optional drizzle of truffle oil, this simple yet decadent homemade soup comes together in under half an hour and is the mushroom soup recipe you’ve been waiting for!
+Lightly creamy, full of mushroom flavor, with lashings of chives and an optional drizzle of truffle oil, this simple yet decadent homemade vegan mushroom soup comes together in under half an hour and is the mushroom soup recipe you’ve been waiting for!

 How long does homemade mushroom soup last?